Table of Contents

 Different perspectives on the same topic will broaden your understanding, making you more adept & knowledgeable.

-Tip – 8: Note Taking in the Class and Study
+Tip – 8: Take Notes in Class and While Studying

 Note-taking is an essential skill for academic success.
-But you need to learn how to take notes that are effective and not just a list of things the teacher pointed out in the class.
-Here are some ideas you can use for effective note-taking—
+However, you need to learn how to effectively take notes and not just list what the teacher pointed out in the class.
+To help you take better notes, here are some suggestions:

 Organize Your Notes